eangelica2014/versal-gadget-api/README.md

 #### `learnerStateChanged`

 This message indicates to the gadget that some learner's state has changed.
 This message is also sent to the gadget at initialization time, that is, shortly after the gadget sends `startListening` to the player.
+After initialization the event is fired again with the current learner state after each call to `setLearnerState`.

 Example: `playerApi.on('learnerStateChanged', function(learnerState){...})`